Atlantic Shark Institute: License Plate

-The Atlantic Shark Institute charity license plate.

 In 2023, the Atlantic Shark Institute (ASI), a Rhode Island-based nonprofit dedicated to shark research and conservation, introduced a specialty license plate featuring a mako shark design.
 The initiative quickly gained popularity, with over 1,000 pre-orders—the minimum required for production—secured within hours of the announcement.
 By May 2023, more than 4,000 plates had been ordered, setting a record for the fastest-selling charity plate in Rhode Island's history.

 The success of the program led to the expansion of plate offerings to include combination, commercial, and motorcycle plates as well.
 As of May 2025, over 10,000 shark-themed plates have been distributed across various vehicle types making it the most popular charity plate in RI history.
 The funds generated from these sales have contributed significantly to ASI's mission of advancing shark research, conservation, acoustic telemetry, BRUVs research, shark tagging, tracking endangered species and more.

 Media

 The Atlantic Shark Institute has appeared in news articles, films, documentaries, and newsletters when reporting on subjects relating to sharks and conservation.
 Scientists and studies from the Atlantic Shark Institute have been featured on National Geographic, Shark Week, and other major networks.
 Recently the Atlantic Shark Institute helped create and pass a Rhode Island law allowing the organization to produce charity plates.
 The license plate has since broke two state records, selling nearly 3,000 plates in the span of four days.
+The Atlantic Shark Institute was the center feature for a pilot of the Ocean State: Rhode Island's Wild Coast series premiering on Ocean State Media / PBS, the episode is titled "Chasing Fins".